LL.M., University of Houston School of Law

 Prior to joining the faculty at Cleveland-Marshall, Professor Lewis was an associate professor at the University of Detroit Mercy School of Law, a visiting professor at the University of Pittsburgh School of Law, a summer visiting professor at Seattle University School of Law and a legal writing instructor at Hamline University School of Law.
 Professor Lewis has also taught in the American Bar Association CLEO Summer Institute.

-In the summer of 2012, Professor Lewis was a visiting researcher at the foundation Brocher in Geneva, Switzerland.
-In the summer of 2013, Professor Lewis was a visiting Scholar at the Institute for Medical Humanities (University of Texas Medical Branch), at The Hasting Center and at Yale University's Interdisciplinary Center for Bioethics.
-In December of 2013, Professor Lewis was awarded a Senior Fulbright Specialist Grant to lecture and conduct research at Haifa University and Hebrew University in Israel.
+Professor Lewis has been a Visiting Researcher at the Brocher Foundation in Geneva, Switzerland.
+In addition, Professor Lewis has been a Visiting Scholar at the Institute for Medical Humanities (University of Texas Medical Branch), at The Hasting Center and at Yale University's Interdisciplinary Center for Bioethics.
+As a Senior Fulbright Specialist, Professor Lewis lectured and conducted research at Haifa University and Hebrew University in Israel.
+In the Spring of 2016, Professor Lewis was a Core Fulbright Scholar at King's College in London.

 Estates & Trusts, Property, Biomedical Ethics